jshayes/fake-requests/README.md

 });
 ```

 Alternatively, you can use the `getRequest` method to get the request off the `RequestHandler` after it has been handled.
 This request is an instance of `\JSHayes\FakeRequests\Request`, which is a decorator around the `\Psr\Http\Message\RequestInterface`.
 This decorator exposes a few assertion helper functions.
+For some examples, see the following
 ```PHP
 $expectation = $mockHandler->get('/test');
 $factory->make()->get('/get-request');